 Burning Smells or Odors

-A burning smell coming from outlets, walls, or the circuit breaker box is a serious warning sign.
-When an electrical wire carries more current than it's designed for, it heats up.
-Over time, insulation can break down and release a sharp, fishy odor.
+A burning smell from outlets, walls, or your circuit breaker box is a serious warning sign.

-This condition increases the risk of electrical fires.
-If you notice a burning smell, stop using the affected circuit and contact a professional electrician immediately.
+This situation can quickly become a fire hazard.
+If you notice this smell, stop using the circuit and contact a professional immediately.

 Warm Walls or Electrical Wall Plates

-Warm or hot areas around outlets, switches, or electrical wall plates often point to faulty electrical wiring, loose connections, or an overloaded circuit.
+Warm or hot areas around outlets, electrical wall plates, or light switches often indicate an overloaded circuit.

 Flickering Lights